ec500-software-engineering/project-01-skin-cancer-detection-team1/README.md

 npm i concurrently
 npm i react-router-dom
 npm i axios
+npm i atob
 ```
+Atob: Transfer data from base64 to binary, which will be used latter for reconstruction of the image.
+Axios: Communication between backend and frontend
+Concurrently: For concurrently running your server and client concurrently

+### `npm run dev`

-* To use this app, you need to use ```npm run dev```, which will run server and client concurrently on your working environment
+To use this app, you need to use this, which will run server and client concurrently on your working environment

 In the [project directory](https://github.com/ec500-software-engineering/project-01-skin-cancer-detection-team1/tree/master/WebApp), you can run: